Home

 Link to Us

-Our RPG is a continuation of the X-men movies.
+Our RPG is a continuation of the two X-men movies.
+It will not be affected by the third movie, except maybe to invite a few more characters to the list.
 The characters should be as close as possible to how they were represented in the X-men movies.
 However, you can add some more history from the comics, since there is a lot of history that is unknown.
 Therefore, I give you a certain amount of license when it comes to your character's history.
 Still, remember this is based on the movies.
 If you find something in the comics that contradicts the movies (for example, the comics say that Kurt the Nightcrawler is Mystique's son when I'm pretty sure he couldn't be in these movies), then go with the movie's version.
 In addition, I've noticed that the comics' backstory on characters tend to be excruciatingly long and complicated.
 Try to add what you think is necessary and don't get too complicated.
 You can play a character who was in the comics but not the movies.
 I notice that some of the X-men characters are from different groups like the Morlocks and the Externals.
 You can include those characters, but they can't be part of those groups.
-Right now, we really need important original characters like Rogue and Bobby Drake, so please try to fill those positions before making made-ups or minor X-men characters.
+Right now, we really need important original characters like Jean Grey and Professor Xavier, so please try to fill those positions before making made-ups or minor X-men characters.
 Also, if you do take an important character who was mentioned in the movies, make sure that you're willing to be active.
 Otherwise, you may drag the site down with your inactivity and eventually force me to delete you, also causing me to have to find someone else to play the character.
-It's OK to be an original character who was important but not mentioned or focused on in the movies if you're not sure you'll be active.
+It's OK to be an original character who was important but not mentioned or focused on in the movies if you're not sure you'll be active like Jubilee or Shadowcat but not Jean Grey or Cyclops.